 It is very obvious that there is an increase of efficiency with the help of cryopreservation.
 The embryos, sperms or matured eggs extracted once can be used later without having the hassles of extracting again.
 This saves great amount of time, energy and money.
 There is no need to go for the stimulation of the ovaries again and again.
 The woman gets relief from the physical discomfort multiple times.

 Lower risk of hyper stimulation syndrome : It is a dangerous condition when ovaries are stimulated multiple times using medicines and it can cause death as well.
 If the process of IVF gets done multiple times and every time there is a stimulation of the ovaries to produce the egg, then it creates a lot of strain on the ovaries.
 Cryopreservation avoids it by using eggs that got extracted one time.
-In case of IVF, doctors used to implant more than one egg in order to increase the probability of success.
+In case of IVF treatment, doctors used to implant more than one egg in order to increase the probability of success.
 With cryopreservation technique, it is not required to do so.
 Doctors can implant one or maximum two embryos in one attempt and keep preserve the others.

 Preservation of the fertility : Interestingly, cryopreservation can be used to preserve the fertility for people who have threat of losing the same.
 For example, females with a history of early menopause or couples undergoing chemotherapy or radiotherapy have a risk of losing fertility early.
 In such case, they can preserve the embryo or sperm for later use.